 Cannabis can help manage the pain, anxiety, spasms, nausea, and appetite and sleep problems that commonly affect those under hospice care.

 Research has established cannabis effective for reducing pain.
 The major cannabinoids found in cannabis, including tetrahydrocannabinol (THC), have demonstrated efficacy at lowering pain levels that had previously shown refractory to traditional pain-relieving methods9.
 Studies have also shown medical cannabis offers significant improvements in muscle spasticity, thereby offering relief1.

 Those under hospice care can struggle with the desire to eat, but studies have found that THC can significantly stimulate appetite6.
 Cannabinoids have shown efficacy and regulating nausea and vomiting8.
 THC has also shown to improve the quality and duration of sleep, allowing patients to fall asleep faster and wake up fewer times throughout the night2,3.

 States That Have Approved Medical Marijuana for Hospice Care

 Four states — Montana, New Mexico, Utah, and Vermont — have approved medical marijuana specifically for those under hospice care.
 Several other states will consider allowing hospice care patients access to medical marijuana, provided its recommended by a physician.
 These states include California, Connecticut, Massachusetts, Nevada, Oregon, Rhode Island and Washington.

 Additionally, nearly all states with comprehensive medical marijuana legislation allow cannabis for the treatment of pain.
 Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia have approved cannabis for the treatment of “chronic pain.”
 The states of Nevada, New Hampshire, North Dakota, Ohio and Vermont allow medical marijuana to treat “severe pain.”
 The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Seventeen states have approved medical marijuana for the treatment of spasms.
-These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island and Washington.
+These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island, Utah (persistent spasms), and Washington.